 Industry standards recommend that the maximum “concealed” rigid metal ducted clothes dryer vent length be no more than 25 feet.

-That effective length of a dryer duct with bends gets increased by 2.5 feet for each 45° turn and 5 feet for each 90-degree curving.
+The effective length of a dryer duct with bends increases by 2.5 feet for each 45° turn and 5 feet for each 90-degree curving.

-If a clothes dryer vent is 25 feet in length and has three 90º elbows, which is very common, it would have an equivalent measure of 25 + (3×5) = 40 feet!
+If a clothes dryer vent is 25 feet long and has three 90º elbows, which is very common, it would have an equivalent measure of 25 + (3×5) = 40 feet!

 Dryer vent duct routing mistakes

 Clothes dryer exhaust vents should be directed to the building exterior.
 Do not vent the clothes dryer indoors nor into an attic, crawl space, or other enclosed areas.

 Get the Clothes Moisture & Lint Outside Away From the Interior of Your Home

-The manufacturer of clothes dryer emphasized that the venting needs to carry the moist air all the way to the building’s outside.
-Did you know that homeowners that use a dryer vent’s air to increase the building indoor humidity level are?
+The manufacturer of the clothes dryers emphasized that the venting needs to carry the moist air to the building’s outside.
+Did you know that homeowners that use a dryer vent’s air to increase the building’s indoor humidity level are?

 … In ViolatIon of Local Code and Manufacturer’s Instructions!

 Do not vent directly into the building’s attic, basement, crawl space, or any of the building’s interior walls.

-This will lead to moisture condensation on surfaces like the building insulation, building framing members, walls, floors, or attics.
-In these locations adding clothes dryer, laundry moisture will certainly encourage mold growth.
+This will lead to moisture condensation on surfaces like the insulation, building framing members, walls, floors, or attics.
+In these locations adding clothes dryers and laundry moisture will certainly encourage mold growth.

 Rusty or brown leak stains in ceilings may be traced to water leakage from a clothes dryer vent in the ceiling!